Sensational Valverde hat-trick puts Real Madrid in command against Man City

 The Uruguay international took on the responsibility of inspiring the record 15-time champion in the absence of injured stars Kylian Mbappe, Jude Bellingham and Rodrygo.

-Seven minutes later Vinicius Junior made a great run from the left and fed Valverde, who beat the offside trap and drilled home.
+Seven minutes later, Vinicius Junior made a great run from the left and fed Valverde, who beat the offside trap and drilled home.

 Madrid struck again in the 42nd minute after another rapid counter.
 Vinicius surged forward and Brahim Diaz clipped a pass into Valverde’s path, the Uruguayan completing his treble with a fine volley after flicking the ball over a helpless Marc Guehi.